-The culmination of extensive research across India, this group exhibition is a snapshot of a vibrant generation of artists working across a range of media.
-Indian Highway features artists who have already made a significant impact on the international art world alongside emerging practitioners.
-The exhibition also includes a special project curated by Raqs Media Collective.
+The culmination of extensive research across India, this group exhibition was a snapshot of a vibrant generation of artists working across a range of media.
+Indian Highway featured artists who had already made a significant impact on the international art world alongside emerging practitioners.
+The exhibition also included a special project curated by Raqs Media Collective.

-Some of the artworks in the exhibition have been selected for their connection to the theme of Indian Highway, reflecting the importance of the road in migration and movement and as the link between rural and urban communities.
-Other works make reference to technology and the ‘information superhighway’, which has been central to India’s economic boom.
-A common thread throughout is the way in which these artists demonstrate an active political and social engagement, examining complex issues in contemporary India that include environmentalism, religious sectarianism, globalisation, gender, sexuality and class.
+Some of the artworks in the exhibition were selected for their connection to the theme of Indian Highway, reflecting the importance of the road in migration and movement and as the link between rural and urban communities.
+Other works made reference to technology and the ‘information superhighway’, which has been central to India’s economic boom.
+A common thread throughout was the way in which these artists demonstrate an active political and social engagement, examining complex issues in contemporary India that include environmentalism, religious sectarianism, globalisation, gender, sexuality and class.

-To frame and contextualise the work by a younger generation of artists, new paintings will be created specially for the Serpentine Gallery by India’s most acclaimed living artist, M. F. Husain.
-Depicting the history of India, the series will be presented on a structure around the exterior of the building, purpose-designed by architects Nikolaus Hirsch and Michel Müller.
+To frame and contextualise the work by a younger generation of artists, new paintings were created specially for the Serpentine Gallery by India’s most acclaimed living artist, M. F. Husain.
+Depicting the history of India, the series was presented on a structure around the exterior of the building, purpose-designed by architects Nikolaus Hirsch and Michel Müller.

 Bangalore-based artist Ayisha Abraham (born 1963) creates experimental films that examine narratives of identity, memory and history, representing their inherent complexities by intercutting dislocated images and sounds.
 Her film One Way, 2007, profiled the life of a Nepali immigrant working as a security guard in her home city, the busy hub of India’s high-tech trade.